 Winner for unblocking: NordVPN

-2. NordVPN vs CyberGhost in Canada: Torrenting
+2. NordVPN vs CyberGhost in Spain: Torrenting

-As speed is one of the most important factors when you are involved in an activity such as torrenting, we decided to take a speedtest of both providers after connecting to their P2P supported servers.
+As speed is one of the most important factors when you are involved in an activity such as torrenting, we decided to take a speed test of both providers after connecting to their P2P-supported servers.

 The results were almost similar.
 Let’s take a look at NordVPN torrenting results first.